mtwtan/glue_local_env_with_jupyter/README.md

 # Creating a Jupyter Notebook environment for running AWS Glue ETL scripts locally on an AWS EC2 Instance
-A local development environment to run AWS Glue ETL scripts with Jupyter Notebook
+A local development environment to run AWS Glue ETL scripts with a Jupyter Notebook server and made available over https.

+## Pre-requisites
+- This setup assumes that users are using AWS
+- An available VPC with a subnet that is available over the public internet with an Internet Gateway.

 ## WORK IN PROGRESS
 ### CloudFormation template in progress